-- GLUON_SITE_PACKAGES Defines a list of packages which should installed additional to the gluon_core package. - GLUON_RELEASE The current release version Gluon should use. - GLUON_PRIORITY The default priority for the generated manifests (see the autoupdater documentation for more information). - GLUON_LANGS List of languages (as two-letter-codes) to include for the web interface.
-Should always contain en.
+GLUON_SITE_PACKAGES Defines a list of packages which should installed additional to the gluon_core package.

+GLUON RELEASE The current release version Gluon should use.

+GLUON_PRIORITY The default priority for the generated manifests (see the autoupdater documentation for more information).

+GLUON_LANGS List of languages (as two-letter-codes) to include for the web interface.
+Should always contain gluon-config-mode:welcome Welcome text on the top of the config wizard page.